Qwertazertl0/uiuc-sp19-cs126-final-project/DEVELOPMENT.md

  * Issues: (Reach goal)
 	* Framerate problems and inconsistent crackling in audio?
 	* May need to decouple game physics from update loop (how?)
+	* Slow state creation; need to create once and "store" the state

  * Game:
 	* Continue fine tuning physics and feel
 	* Create a basic demo level
-	* Add a return to menu clickable
 	* Need dot reset function
 	* Round off platforms?
 	* Add slow particle drift to background